 Chicken and ham and leek Pie

-This recipe is a simple twist on my chicken and ham pie leftover recipe.
+This is a recipe for chicken, ham and leek pie.
 At Xmas we often have plenty of ham and turkey (or chicken) leftovers which we normally use to make a pie of some sort.
-This chicken, ham and leek pie is one of the alternatives.

 In this recipe, I actually initially cook the chicken breast by simmering it in the chicken stock.
 Though the thought of ‘boiled chicken’ may put you off, believe me, it works very well and keeps the chicken moist and tasty for in the pie.
+If you have leftover chicken or turkey from the roast, just add that instead.

 This chicken, ham and leek pie recipe is very simple and can be made using puff pastry or shortcrust, depending on your preference.